louisfaury/cruxponent/content/post/successor_2.md

 $\quad$ Many results in this section are consequences of more general properties inherited from successor measures.
-For the sake of completeness, we will re-derive them from first principles.
+For the sake of completeness, we will derive them from first principles.
 {{< /infoblock >}}

 ### Policy evaluation